Public hearings are underway to review the Westside Area Concept Plan Report and make refinements to it - learn more here.

 The goal of the Westside Area Concept Plan is to develop an integrated land-use and transportation plan for the 450-acre project area located within the City of Hood River and Hood River County.

-The project will address land use, streets, bike ways, pedestrian paths, parks, schools, utilities, and infrastructure funding.
-It will facilitate the development of workforce and affordable housing, refine the City's Transportation System Plan (TSP) adopted in 2011 and the County’s TSP adopted in 2011, and apply smart growth development strategies.
-The project will recommend updated comprehensive plan and zoning designations and code changes as needed for the City and County consistent with the project's objectives.
+The project was initiated in September of 2016 and it addresses land use, streets, bike ways, pedestrian paths, parks, schools, utilities, and infrastructure funding.
+It is intended to facilitate the development of workforce and affordable housing, refine the Transportation System Plans (TSP) for the City and County, and apply smart growth development strategies.
+The plan will recommend updates to the City's comprehensive plan and zoning designations as well as code amendments consistent with the project's objectives.

 Project Area Overview

 - Contains approximately 450 acres and consists of 577 lots/parcels including developed neighborhoods, vacant and partially vacant lands.

 - About 55% of the Project Area is vacant or partially vacant land within residential zones.

 - Includes a total of approximately 65 developable acres zoned General Commercial and Light Industrial, located in the northern part of the subarea.